Isaac Newton: Apple incident

-Newton himself often told the story that he was inspired to formulate his theory of gravitation by watching the fall of an apple from a tree.
+Newton often told the story that he was inspired to formulate his theory of gravitation by watching the fall of an apple from a tree.
 The story is believed to have passed into popular knowledge after being related by Catherine Barton, Newton's niece, to Voltaire.
 Voltaire then wrote in his Essay on Epic Poetry (1727), "Sir Isaac Newton walking in his gardens, had the first thought of his system of gravitation, upon seeing an apple falling from a tree."

-Although it has been said that the apple story is a myth and that he did not arrive at his theory of gravity at any single moment, acquaintances of Newton (such as William Stukeley, whose manuscript account of 1752 has been made available by the Royal Society) do in fact confirm the incident, though not the apocryphal version that the apple actually hit Newton's head.
-Stukeley recorded in his Memoirs of Sir Isaac Newton's Life a conversation with Newton in Kensington on 15 April 1726:
+Although some question the veracity of the apple story, acquaintances of Newton attribute the story to Newton himself, though not the apocryphal version that the apple actually hit Newton's head.
+William Stukeley, whose manuscript account of 1752 has been made available by the Royal Society, recorded a conversation with Newton in Kensington on 15 April 1726:

 John Conduitt, Newton's assistant at the Royal Mint and husband of Newton's niece, also described the event when he wrote about Newton's life:

-It is known from his notebooks that Newton was grappling in the late 1660s with the idea that terrestrial gravity extends, in an inverse-square proportion, to the Moon; however, it took him two decades to develop the full-fledged theory.
-The question was not whether gravity existed, but whether it extended so far from Earth that it could also be the force holding the Moon to its orbit.
-Newton showed that if the force decreased as the inverse square of the distance, one could indeed calculate the Moon's orbital period, and get good agreement.
-He guessed the same force was responsible for other orbital motions, and hence named it "universal gravitation".
+It is known from his notebooks that Newton was grappling in the late 1660s with the idea that terrestrial gravity extends, in an inverse-square proportion, to the Moon, as other scientists had already conjectured.
+Around 1665, Newton made quantitative analysis, considering the period and distance of the Moon's orbit and considering the timing of objects falling on Earth.
+Newton did not publish these results at the time because he could not prove that the Earth's gravity acts as if all its mass were concentrated at its center.
+That proof took him twenty years.

-Various trees are claimed to be "the" apple tree which Newton describes.
-The King's School, Grantham claims that the tree was purchased by the school, uprooted and transported to the headmaster's garden some years later.
-The staff of the (now) National Trust-owned Woolsthorpe Manor dispute this, and claim that a tree present in their gardens is the one described by Newton.
+Detailed analysis of historical accounts backed up by dendrochronology and DNA analysis indicate that the sole apple tree in a garden at Woolsthorpe Manor was the tree Newton described.
+The tree blew over in at storm sometime around 1816, regrew from is roots, and continues as a tourist attraction under the care of the National Trust.

 A descendant of the original tree can be seen growing outside the main gate of Trinity College, Cambridge, below the room Newton lived in when he studied there.
 The National Fruit Collection at Brogdale in Kent can supply grafts from their tree, which appears identical to Flower of Kent, a coarse-fleshed cooking variety.